Midland Main Line: Midland Main Line southern extensions

-As traffic built up, the Midland Railway opened a new deviation just north of Market Harborough railway station on 26 June 1885 to remove the flat crossing of the Rugby and Stamford Railway.
+As traffic built up, the Midland Railway opened a new deviation just north of on 26 June 1885, to remove the flat crossing of the Rugby and Stamford Railway.

 Northernmost sections

-Plans by the Midland Railway to build a direct line from Derby to Manchester were thwarted in 1863 by the builders of the Buxton line who sought to monopolise on the West Coast Main Line.
+Plans by the Midland Railway to build a direct line from Derby to Manchester were thwarted in 1863 by the builders of the Buxton line, who sought to monopolise on the West Coast Main Line.

 In 1870, the Midland Railway opened a new route from Chesterfield to Rotherham which went through Sheffield via the Bradway Tunnel.

-The mid-1870s, saw the Midland line extended northwards through the Yorkshire Dales and Eden Valley on what is now called the Settle–Carlisle Railway.
+The mid-1870s saw the Midland line extended northwards through the Yorkshire Dales and Eden Valley, on what is now called the Settle–Carlisle Railway.